Nexmo/station/_documentation/en/application/overview.md

 A Nexmo application can use various APIs, including Voice, Messages and Dispatch, Conversation, and Client SDK.

 When creating an application you can specify the capabilities you want your application to support.
 For each capability you can set webhooks depending on what capabilities you want, for example for an application with an `rtc` capability you could specify an event URL to receive RTC events.
-If your application also needed to use `voice` capabilities you could also potentially set an Answer URL to receive a call answered webhook, and another Event URL to receive voice call related events.
+If your application also needed to use `voice` capabilities you could also potentially set an Answer URL to receive a call answered webhook, a fallback URL in case your Answer URL fails, and another Event URL to receive voice call related events.

 A summary of capabilities is given in the following table: